 Preparation – Once you have stocked your kitchen with foods you agree on, it is time to cook.
 Seasonings, rubs, marinades, sauces, and more go into the very best meals and that means finding common ground on these issues as well.
 Don’t panic if he or she likes the sauce a bit spicier than you can tolerate.
 The great part about marriage is that it is all about the two of you being happy.
 Also, don’t be afraid to do things in your own way.
 If you know that you both love chicken parmesan, but he likes more heat, then simply split the sauce into two small pans and allow him to add some more peppers and onions to his.
 Small efforts like this can go a long way toward maintaining the peace and happiness in the household.

-Be Open Minded – Easy to say and hard to do, but even if you think you will hate a favorite food of your husband’s give it a try…you might surprise yourself and like it!
+Be Open Minded – Easy to say and hard to do, but even if you think you will hate a favorite food of your spouse’s give it a try…you might surprise yourself and like it!
 Even if you don’t, ask him what aspects of the dish make it his favorite…maybe it’s the sauce or how the flavors meld together.
 This information can help you create a dish that is similar, but something you will like too.